 Thames Valley Police’s Contracts Department is actively engaged in procurement partnerships with other police forces.

-It also makes use of contracts managed by other organisations - i.e. other police forces, the Home Office, the National Policing Improvement Agency (NPIA) and Efficiency Reform Group (ERG).
+It also makes use of contracts managed by other organisations - ie other police forces, the Home Office, Home Office Commercial Directorate and Crown Commercial Services and Efficiency Reform Group (ERG).
 We are the lead Force for numerous contract initiatives, including those at regional and national levels.

 The department is based in Kidlington, Oxfordshire.
-It is staffed by professionally qualified staff who have a wealth of commercial procurement knowledge.
-The Head of Procurement is Sheena Evans and she is also responsbile for the Force Stores Department.
+It is staffed by professionally qualified people who have a wealth of commercial procurement knowledge.
+The Head of Procurement is Sheena Evans and she is also responsible for the Force Stores Department.